 If you don’t have access to these sprinkles- substitute them with any other vegan sprinkles or some purple fondant icing rolled into small balls.

-To top the tree and heart cookies, I used a simple mix of powdered sugar, water and food coloring which settled nicely without dripping down the sides.
-Alternatively, you can also make vegan royal icing using aqua faba.
+To top the tree and heart cookies, I used a simple mix of icing sugar, water and food coloring which settled nicely without dripping down the sides.

 For the gingerbread men, I used writing icing tubes for extra precision.
 But if you have some piping bags and an extra small nozzle, you can totally do it that way too!
 You’ll need 3 separate colors for this- blue for the eyebrows, red for the mouth and white for the body detailing.